Saddleworth moor - site of Ian Bradly and myra hindley murders

 Ian Brady and Myra Hindley Later Admitted to Two More Killings

-Sixteen-year-old Pauline Reade disappeared on July 12, 1963, making her the couple’s first victim.
-Reade was an acquaintance of Hindley, and she managed to lure the girl into a minivan.
-Meanwhile, Brady trailed them on his motorcycle.
+The Moors Murderers abducted Sixteen-year-old Pauline Reade on July 12, 1963, making her the couple’s first victim.
+Reade was an acquaintance of Hindley, who lured her into a minivan while Brady trailed them on his motorcycle.
+Hindley then employed the same missing glove tactic that she’d eventually use to bait John Kilbride onto the moors.

 Beginning in the mid-1990s, Myra Hindley spent nearly two decades lobbying for an early release from prison.
-She claimed that she was remorseful for her crimes and that she had paid her debt to society.
+She claimed she was remorseful and had paid her debt to society.
+Many of her supporters and legal representatives also argued that, without Brady, Hindley would never have been a killer.
+They believed she was being held in prison to appease the public rather than to serve justice.

 Former Observer editor David Astor said in 1997 that “[Hindley] had shown no criminal tendencies until her involvement with Brady, and she has shown none since.”

-Judge Atkinson expressed a similar sentiment during her trial in 1966: “Though I believe Brady is wicked beyond belief without hope of redemption, I cannot feel that the same is necessarily true of Hindley, once she is removed from his influence.”
+Judge Atkinson expressed a similar sentiment during Hindley’s trial in 1966: “Though I believe Brady is wicked beyond belief without hope of redemption, I cannot feel that the same is necessarily true of Hindley, once she is removed from his influence.”

-Experts have also speculated that Brady may have groomed and abused Hindley.
-In a letter to The Guardian in 1995, Hindley claimed she had been “totally besotted” with Brady.
-As such, she painted a twisted picture of their relationship in which she both feared him and hung on his every word.
+There has even been speculation that Ian Brady may have groomed and abused Hindley.
+In a letter to The Guardian in 1995, Hindley claimed to have been “totally besotted” with Brady, painting a twisted picture of their relationship in which she both feared him and hung on his every word.
+Yet she also denied ever being completely under Brady’s spell and has accepted responsibility for her part in the killings.

 Both Killers Behind the Moors Murders Died in Prison

 Ian Brady died on May 15, 2017.
-His ashes were driven to the Irish Sea in an unmarked car, transferred to an unmarked boat, and dumped in the ocean.
-A place where Brady could never cause harm again.
+His ashes were driven to the Irish Sea in an unmarked car, transferred to an unmarked boat, and dumped in the ocean — a place where Brady could never cause harm again.

 Follow us on social media!